 More good news for Arkansans!!!

 Okay, I have been talking about persecution in Pakistan in my last post.
 I think almost everyone knows that it is kind of a dangerous place, especially if you are a minority.
 The incident of which I am about to share happened in late 2007.
 The big angry mob, set fire to a whole Christian village.
 They caught a Christian girl in one of the homes, stripped her and dragged her on the streets, naked.
+No body came, no one interfered.
+The police stood on the side lines and saw the whole thing go down.

 For me and my state this is one bit of good news!
 God bless!